raine/ghtool/README.md

 Usage: ght [OPTIONS] [COMMAND]

 Commands:
-  test       Get the failing tests for the current branch's pull request's checks lint       Get lint issues for the current branch's pull request's checks typecheck  Get typechecking issues for the current branch's pull request's checks login      Authenticate ghtool with GitHub API logout     Deauthenticate ghtool with GitHub API help       Print this message or the help of the given subcommand(s)
+  test    Get the failing tests for the current branch's pull request's checks lint    Get lint issues for the current branch's pull request's checks build   Get build issues for the current branch's pull request's checks login   Authenticate ghtool with GitHub API logout  Deauthenticate ghtool with GitHub API help    Print this message or the help of the given subcommand(s)

 Options:
   -v, --verbose          Print verbose output